pruthviperumalla/Event-Recommender-System/README.md

 - **Neural Network**

-   We used a simple fully connected multi layer perceptron to train our network.
+   We used a simple fully connected multi-layer perceptron to train our network.
 To decide on the number of hidden layers and number of nodes in each layer, we experimented with various values and started with the intuitive rule that the number of nodes in a hidden layer should be between the number of input nodes (31, in our case) and the number of output nodes(2, in our case).

    | No. of nodes in each hidden layer | Accuracy  | Fbeta Score  |
    | 15 | 0.736038961038961  | 0.41358293426208087  |